-You know you’re in trouble when your preaching professor in seminary throws up his hands and said, “I don’t envy anyone ever having to help a congregation make sense of this passage from Luke.
+I remember my New Testament professor back in seminary throwing up his hands and saying, “I don’t envy anyone ever having to help a congregation make sense of this passage from Luke.
 Whenever it comes around in the Lectionary, you might consider preaching on one of the other lessons… or the psalm, instead.”
-Well here it is… and here we are… and I’m going to do the best I can to walk us through it.
+Well, here it is… and here we are… and I’m going to do the best I can to walk us through it.
 I get the bit about the manager being booted from his job because he was incompetent, and I also see that he opted to feather his own nest by dishonest means.
 I get confused, however, when Jesus gets to the part about the master “commending” the dishonest manager for his “shrewd” behavior.
 Was Jesus simply being snarky?
 “Sure, go ahead and dig yourself in deeper… see where that gets you.”
 Or is he painting a more-subtle picture?
-As I scratched my head thinking about this question, I remembered a case study (or was it a kind of “parable?”) that I first encountered thirty-five or so years ago in an ethics class at the Police Academy.
-I’ve fleshed out the story a bit, and given it a fancy title: It’s called, “The seduction of Deputy Jones.
-I’m going to read it to you…
+As I scratched my head thinking about this question, I remembered a case study (or was it a kind of “parable?”) that I first encountered thirty-eight or so years ago in an ethics class at the Police Academy.
+I’ve fleshed out the story a bit, and given it a fancy title: It’s called, “The Seduction of Deputy Jones,” and I believe it tones pretty well with the parable Jesus told in today’s gospel reading.
+So, buckle up!

 Friday evening came and went.
 Deputy Jones didn’t exactly avoid the area of the reservoir at the appointed hour… he had plenty of other stuff to do… he just decided he’d just check it later in the shift.
 The following morning, he was surprised to find a package in his carport containing a pair of brand-new shoes for each of his kids.
 Really nice ones.
 In just the right sizes.
 Just in time for the beginning of school.
 The hairs on the back of Jones’ neck stood up again… he had an idea about who might have brought the shoes… but had no way of finding out for sure.
 What could he do?
 So, he decided to keep them.